FuchsS/SolarSIM/README.md

 #
 #
 #
-# Starting the simulation:
+# STARTING THE SIMULATION:
 #
-#   In order to run the simulation, you must set the environment to the correct Python version (e.g. python2.7).
+# If the virtual environment is not already activated, activate it with the following commands:
 #
+# • Windows:
+#    activate solarSIM
+#
+# • macOS and Linux:
+#    source activate solarSIM
+#
-# • Windows: switch to the app directory and execute 'python app.py':
+# In order to run the simulation, switch to the app directory and execute 'python app.py':
+#
 #    cd app
 #    python app.py
-#
-# • macOS and Linux: switch to the app directory and execute the file 'run':
-#    cd app
-#    ./run